 Her trip went from $500 for a return ticket, to $1000 , the additional $500 had to be spent on overnight hotel in Melbourne and return ticket to Melbourne.

 After paying Jetstar for the ticket, she discovered that Cathay Pacific is selling a ticket flying from Perth to Tokyo for $650 return.
 No hassle of stopping in Melbourne and sleeping there or anything like that.
 Plus prices was so cheap for such a great full cost carrier.
-Jetstar on the other hand … well, it was a piece of s**t carrier wasn’t it ? … Did Ida regretted it?
+Jetstar on the other hand … well, it was a piece of s**t carrier wasn’t it? … Did Ida regret it?
 BIG time.
 It was the worst mistake ever!

 Fix It : Always look at terms and conditions before getting any emotionally driven purchases.
-What are the return policy like?
+What is the return policy like?
 Would it be easy to return any of the products purchased?
-Is there a cooling off period ?
+Is there a cooling off period?